 The Millennial Debate

-If you are a millennial then it’s very likely that you have endured the negative backlash from Generations Y, Z, and the Baby Boomers.
+If you are a millennial then it’s very likely that you have endured the negative backlash from older generations.
 We’ve been called lazy, narcissistic, complainers, shallow, undeserving, and having unrealistically high expectations.
 The list can go on and on but I'll stop there for now.

 While I think that this may be true of some people it is not specific to millennials.
 There are plenty of people all over the world and from all generations with bad behaviors.
 Instead of bashing us why not look at the positive?
 Here's why I think we should be proud to be millennials.